About the Growing Center Team

 Sasha Rollinger, Growing Center Board Interim President

-A native of Washington, D.C., Sasha currently works for the School of Architecture and Planning at MIT, after having spent a decade in visual arts fundraising in New York City.
-In her free time, she enjoys visiting museums, stopping by Somerville's playgrounds and green spaces with her children, and growing vegetables with her family at their home in western Massachusetts.
+A native of Washington, D.C., Sasha currently works for the Department of Political Science at MIT.
+Prior to moving to Somerville, she spent a decade in visual arts fundraising in New York City.
+In her free time, she enjoys visiting museums, stopping by Somerville's playgrounds and green spaces with her children, and spending time with family in western Massachusetts.
+She has been on the board of the Growing Center for five years.

 Lisa Brukilacchio, Growing Center Board Vice President